-Jim Carrey's Sarah Huckabee Sanders Painting Is Infuriating Everyone (On Purpose)
+Jim Carrey’s Unbelievable Sarah Huckabee Sanders Painting Is REALLY Pissing People Off

 In case you hadn't heard, Jim Carrey is a visual artist now.
 Most notably, he's turned to the venerable art of political caricature — specifically, to caricatures of various members of the Trump organization.
 This is not always met with universal acclaim, however.
 Jim Carrey's portrait of Sarah Huckabee Sanders has infuriated Twitter because of what many deem to be an unflattering portrayal and a low blow in the description that he posted along with it — though a spokesperson for Carrey would not confirm that the portrait was indeed of Sanders.

 The picture portrays an angry-looking, dark-haired woman, with arched eyebrows and a mouth wide open, as though she was in the middle of a heated statement.

 "This is the portrait of a so-called Christian whose only purpose in life is to lie for the wicked.
 Monstrous!" reads the caption that Carrey posted with the portrait on Twitter.

 This caption, along with the portrait's likeness to the White House press secretary, left little doubt in the Twitter commentators' minds that Carrey had indeed to paint a picture of Sanders.
 She is open about her Christian religion, though perhaps not so outspoken about it as her father Mike Huckabee.
 As press secretary in the Trump White House, she has been caught in numerous falsehoods defending the White House.